The Complete Guide to Lifecycle Marketing

 1. SMS

-Sometimes, you just need to be quick, to the point and send a ping upfront on the customer’s screen.
+Sometimes, you need to be quick, and to the point and send a ping upfront on the customer’s screen.
 SMS works great when it comes to short, urgent messages.
-Think limited-time offers, reminders, or updates.
-SMSs are instant, hard to ignore and perfect for time-sensitive campaigns.
+Think of limited time offers, reminders, or updates.
+SMSs are instant, hard to ignore, and perfect for time-sensitive campaigns.

 1. Push Notifications